FILE - An election worker sorts ballots, Oct. 21, 2020, at the Maricopa County Recorder's Office in Phoenix. (AP Photo/Matt York)

 - Fill out your ballot and put it back in the mail as soon as you receive it.
 It’s very easy to throw it to the side as a thing to do later and not remember until just before Election Day.

-- Sign up for text alerts if your county offers them.
+- Sign up for text or email alerts.
 You can be notified when your ballot is received so you have a peace of mind that your vote was counted!
 You can also check the status of your ballot here.

 - Share this information with anyone who may be interested in voting by mail—some people aren’t aware it’s an option.